Dear soon-to-be multi-millionaire,

 - Fact: Gary recommends many of the books on this list.

 The “James Bond” of the advertising world lays it all out.
-Having mastered his understanding of human nature as secret agent in WWII, he used his knowledge to become the king of Madison Ave.
+Having mastered his understanding of human nature as a secret agent in WWII, he used his knowledge to become the king of Madison Ave.
 Ogilvy pioneered key principles such as:

 - “Treating the customer as intelligent”